Other / mixed grade configuration · Orlando, FL

 What is the racial and ethnic makeup of Ocvs Virtual Instruction Program?

-The largest demographic group at Ocvs Virtual Instruction Program is Hispanic or Latino at 43.5%.
-The school serves a diverse student body in ORLANDO, FL.
+The largest demographic group at Ocvs Virtual Instruction Program is Hispanic or Latino at 43.5% of enrollment, in Orlando, FL.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 66.9/100.

 What is the Resource Investment Index for Ocvs Virtual Instruction Program?

-Ocvs Virtual Instruction Program has a Resource Investment Index of 82/100 (A-) based on 2 factors: student-teacher ratio.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Ocvs Virtual Instruction Program has a Resource Investment Index of 70/100 (higher reported resources relative to schools nationally) based on 1 factor: student-teacher ratio.
+Not a test-score or academic measure (national median ~41/100, see methodology).
 Limited indicators were available, so the index reflects partial data.

 All federal data sources used on this page